 You need to go to C:\Users\Dell\AppData\Local\snyk\snyk-cli

 If here, you find the current directory empty then you need to copy the Snyk cli that is just downloaded in you downloads and add it here.
-Once you have copied it here, doub
+Once you have copied it here, double click and run it once again.
+With this, you will get a folder:

+Once you achieve this, you want snyk-win to access your entire system because your project can reside in your system anywhere.
+For this, you need to add the current path to Environment variables:

 You need open CMD again, and run same command:

+GitHub link: https://github.com/rushtoaksith/juice-shop

+Clone the data in a folder in your local system

+Open CMD, go to same location, once you are inside the directory, run:

+Snyk-win –version

+Snyk-win code test

 OWASP community listing A01:2021-Broken Access Control----when someone unauthorized gets permission more than he/she deserves